 In one recent court ruling, Texas landowner Julia Trigg Crawford, one of the few Texas landowners who never signed one of TransCanada’s easement agreements, sought to challenge TransCanada’s right to take a piece of her property by disputing their claim as a “common carrier” in court.

-Common carrier status is granted by the Texas Railroad Commission, and allows corporations the power to seize private property by eminent domain.
-But in Texas, all TransCanada had to do to apply as a common carrier was simply fill out a government form for a permit, known as the T-4 form, and check a box labeled “common carrier.”
+Common carrier status is granted by the Texas Railroad Commission and allows corporations the power to seize private property by eminent domain.
+But in Texas, all TransCanada had to do to apply as a common carrier was simply fill out a government form for a permit, known as a T-4 form, and check a box labeled “common carrier.”

 Crawford’s case was backed up by the Texas Rice Land v.
 Denbury Green decision in which the Texas Supreme Court ruled that the T-4 permit granted by the railroad commission does not conclusively establish eminent domain.